apache/guacamole-client/THREAT_MODEL.md

 For the assumptions in §5–§7 to hold, the *operator* must:

-- **Keep guacd off untrusted networks.** Bind `:4822` to localhost or a trusted segment; never expose guacd directly to the Internet or to untrusted clients *(inferred — I3)*.
+- **Keep guacd off untrusted networks.** Bind `:4822` to localhost or a trusted segment; never expose guacd directly to any network or client that should not have proxy access to the remote systems behind it *(maintainer — I3)*.
 - **Enable `guacd-ssl`** (and, where supported, mutual authentication) whenever the webapp↔guacd link crosses any boundary that is not fully trusted *(documented — configuring-guacamole)*.